Zhou1993napolun/AI_Co2_Calculator/README.md

     test_mesure(start,end)
 ```

-* **To effectively use AI_Co2_Calculator on ARM systems**
+**To effectively use AI_Co2_Calculator on ARM systems**
 AI_Co2_Calculator is an innovative tool designed to monitor and calculate carbon emissions during deep learning training processes.
 Here's a detailed guide on how to effectively use AI_Co2_Calculator on ARM systems, including the necessary tools and configuration steps.

 **Tool Overview**
-**What is jtop?**
+Jtop :
 jtop is a monitoring tool specifically designed for NVIDIA Jetson platforms.
 It provides a real-time view of system metrics such as CPU, GPU, RAM, and thermal information.
 This tool is particularly useful for developers and engineers working with AI and deep learning applications on Jetson devices, allowing them to monitor resource utilization and system performance effectively.

 Key Features: